machal/cssmine-content/content/css3-selectors.md

 CSS3 Selectors
 ==============

-CSS3 marches in with an army of new selectors. let’s look at it through the lens of Internet Explorer.
+CSS3 marches in with an army of new selectors.
+Let’s look at it through the lens of Internet Explorer.
 Depending on what version of IE you have to support, you can use the following selectors: